front/cloud-blocks/docs/private-blocks.md

               ...   ...
 ```

 You can use any build tool you like, or simply write your blocks in plain css and vanilla javascript.
-But the block files must be under **/your-private-block/build/** folder.
+But the block files must be under **/your-private-block/build/** folder and follow naming convention.